Action52/HumanDataProject/README.md

 `python hda/demo.py --model {model_name} --version {version}`

-With the model_name and version from the wandb experiments
+with the model_name and version from the wandb experiments

 ## License